Romane Dicko: Career

-In 2021, she won the gold medal in her event at the Judo World Masters held in Doha, Qatar.
+In 2021, Dicko won the gold medal in her event at the Judo World Masters held in Doha, Qatar.
 A month later, she won the gold medal in her event at the 2021 Judo Grand Slam Tel Aviv held in Tel Aviv, Israel.

-She represented France at the 2020 Summer Olympics in Tokyo, Japan.
+Dicko represented France at the 2020 Summer Olympics in Tokyo, Japan.
 She won the bronze medal in her match against Kayra Sayit of Turkey.
 She also won the gold medal in the mixed team event.

-She won the silver medal in her event at the 2022 Judo Grand Slam Paris held in Paris, France.
+Dicko won the silver medal in her event at the 2022 Judo Grand Slam Paris held in Paris, France.
 She won the gold medal in her event at the 2022 Judo Grand Slam Tel Aviv held in Tel Aviv, Israel.

+Other media

+In 2025, Dicko competed on the seventh season of Mask Singer, the French version of the global franchise Masked Singer, disguised as a red panda named Panda Roux.

+Personal life

+Born in France, Dicko is of Cameroonian descent.